thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 debian
 ```

-This name is used by the plugin manager to determine which plugin, amongst all the available ones,
+This name is used by the software management agent to determine which plugin, amongst all the available ones,
 is appropriate for an operation.

 ## The `install` command